Con Calma: Live performances

-Daddy Yankee performed "Con Calma" live for the first time at the 31st Lo Nuestro Awards on February 21, 2019 in Miami.
-He became the first Hispanic act to perform on American late-night talk show The Late Late Show with James Corden on March 20, 2019, where he sung the track.
+Daddy Yankee performed "Con Calma" live for the first time at the 31st Lo Nuestro Awards on February 21, 2019, in Miami.
+He became the first Hispanic act to perform on American late-night talk show The Late Late Show with James Corden on March 20, 2019, where he sang the track.
 The following day, Daddy Yankee performed it at the 1st Tu Música Urbana Awards at the José Miguel Agrelot Coliseum in San Juan, Puerto Rico.
 He also performed it on YouTube's digital newfront event Brandcast at the Radio City Music Hall in New York City on May 2, 2019.
 Daddy Yankee and Katy Perry performed the remix version at the finale of the 17th season of reality competition American Idol on May 19, 2019.
-He also performed the original version on Spanish talk show El Hormiguero on May 30, 2019 and as a guest artist on Nickelodeon's sketch comedy series All That on June 22, 2019.
+He also performed the original version on Spanish talk show El Hormiguero on May 30, 2019, and as a guest artist on Nickelodeon's sketch comedy series All That on June 22, 2019.

 A European concert tour named after the single launched on May 31, 2019, and will include 16 concerts across eight countries.
-Daddy Yankee announced on June 22, 2019 that the tour will be expanded to the Americas, starting on July 19, 2019 and concluding on March 21, 2020, including eight concerts across six nations.
+Daddy Yankee announced on June 22, 2019, that the tour will be expanded to the Americas, starting on July 19, 2019, and concluding on March 21, 2020, including eight concerts across six nations.